mayacalabria/FinalSoftDesProject/README.md

 [NARATED DEMO VIDEO](https://www.youtube.com/watch?v=yQ2LuFMj8M4&feature=youtu.be)

-## To Install before use
+## To Install, before use

 * $pip install -r Requirements.txt
-  * Requirements.txt can be found under in the BeforeUse folder
+  * Requirements.txt can be found in the BeforeUse folder

 ## How to Run

-* Download all data to the same directory where the folder containing all the project files are stored
+* Download PlayerData2 and TeamData2 from this [link](https://drive.google.com/drive/folders/1GbswBgChzBKQoBmv7sv0RqX9-l3cJXR0?usp=sharing) (this is necessary because each folder was too large to store on github)
-  * Google drive link to access this download is on the way
+  * This github repo, PlayerData2, and TeamData2 all need to be separate folders in the same directory for the tool to work
-  * Make sure to copy both Player Data and Team Data
+  * Make sure to copy both PlayerData2 and TeamData2
-  * Check the the folders are named PlayerData2 and TeamData2 otherwise the file paths will not be correct
+  * Keep the folders named PlayerData2 and TeamData2 otherwise the file paths will not be correct

-* Go to the directory where the scripts are located
+* Navigate to the main directory, where the files GUI.py and main.py are located

 * In the comand line run:
   * $ bokeh serve GUI.py \-\-allow-websocket-origin=127.0.0.1:5000